About Resident and Student Congresses

 Congress sessions are open to anyone registered for National Conference.
 To speak to and vote on recommendations before your congress, you must be a resident or student member of the AAFP.
 To vote in elections, you must be a chapter delegate.

-AAFP constituent chapters send one student member and one resident member to serve as chapter delegates to the resident and student congresses.
+AAFP chapters send one student member and one resident member to serve as chapter delegates to the resident and student congresses.
 These delegates attend all congress sessions, poll their state delegations about issues before the congresses, and vote in the elections.
 If you are interested in serving as a delegate (or alternate delegate) to your congress, contact your chapter executive.
-Find your constituent chapter.
+Find your chapter.

 Learn how you can: